sourcegraph/about/content/blogposts/2023/slow-to-simd.md

 This change yields a 4x reduction in memory usage at the cost of some accuracy (which we carefully measured, but is irrelevant to this blog post).

-Re-running the benchmarks shows we suffer a perf hit from this change.
-Taking a look at the generated assembly (with `go tool compile -S`), there are a bunch of new instructions to convert `int8` to `int32`, so I expect that's the source of the slowdown.
-We'll make up for that in the next section.
+Unfortunately, re-running the benchmarks shows our search speed regressed a bit from the change.
+Taking a look at the generated assembly (with `go tool compile -S`), there are some new instructions for converting `int8` to `int32`, which might explain the difference.
+I didn't dig too deep though, since all our performance improvements up to this point become irrelevant in the next section.

 <Chart
     rows={[